 There are many options for improving the appearance of otherwise healthy teeth.

 Discoloring can result from many things: diet, smoking, age, trauma, or medications.
-Some of the best ways of keeping your teeth white are brushing regularly, having routine cleanings performed by a dentist, and altering diet.
+Some of the best ways of keeping your teeth white are brushing regularly, having routine cleanings performed by your Colorado Springs dentist, and altering diet.
 If you are still dissatisfied with the appearance of your teeth, your dentist can whiten them from the inside (if you’ve had a root canal) or the outside.
 The most common method involves a 30-60 minute treatment of whitening gel.
 Teeth whitening is not for everyone, though, so ask Dr. Baumgardner, Dr. Henegar or our staff about your teeth whitening options.

 Veneers are thin porcelain overlays that can be used to adjust the color, shape, length, and spacing of teeth.
 Veneers are generally unnoticeable and restore teeth to their natural pearly white.

 Lumineers are an advanced type of veneers that are custom-designed, long-lasting, and reversible.
-Talk to Dr. Baumgardner, Dr. Henegar or thier staff about the benefits are using Lumineers or Minimal/No-Prep Veneers over traditional veneer treatments.
+Talk to Dr. Baumgardner, Dr. Johnson or thier staff about the benefits are using Lumineers or Minimal/No-Prep Veneers over traditional veneer treatments.

 Serving the surrounding Colorado Springs communities, Briargate Dental Center provide numerous teeth whitening solutions and other dental needs to augment your daily smile.
 Please explore our site to learn more about dental health!